Mikkel Duelund: Dynamo Kyiv

 On 31 August 2018, Duelund signed a contract with Ukrainian club Dynamo Kyiv.
 He made his debut for the club on 16 September in a 1–1 away draw against Zorya Luhansk, coming on as a substitute in the 59th minute for Volodymyr Shepelyev.
 In his third game, he scored his first goal for the club – the game-winner in a 1–0 away win over Arsenal Kyiv.

 However, he would only play sporadically.
 Within two months of his move, he suffered an ankle fracture which meant that he barely made any appearances for over a year and a half.
 After recovering in February 2020, he mostly appeared as a substitute.
 During the 2020–21 season, Duelund made only four league appearances, of which one was in the starting lineup.
 In November 2020, Duelund was one of multiple Dynamo players infected with SARS‑CoV‑2 during the COVID-19 pandemic.

 NEC (loan)

 On 22 June 2021, recently promoted Dutch Eredivisie club NEC Nijmegen announced that they had signed Duelund on a one-season loan from Dynamo Kyiv with an option to buy.
 He made his debut on 14 August in a 5–0 loss to defending champions Ajax.

 On 5 August 2022, the loan was extended by another season.
 He started the 2022–23 season in convincing fashion, scoring once and adding two assists on the second matchday in a 4–1 victory against FC Volendam.

 On 29 January 2023 NEC confirmed, that Duelund's contract had been terminated by mutual agreement.

 AGF (loan)

 Later on the same day which Duelund left NEC Nijmegen, Danish Superliga club AGF confirmed that Duelund had returned to the club, which he played for as a youth player, on a loan deal for the rest of the season.

+Vejle BK

+On 17 June 2025 it was confirmed, that Dueland had joined Vejle Boldklub on a deal until June 2027.